April 2014 Edition ©

 This award recognizes Ohio's truest standouts in tourism.
 More details about the award and its recipients are at www.ohiotraveler.com/standouts.htm.

-|The Art of Flight|
+|The Arts of Africa|

 |Ohio Standout Award|

 Ohio travel and tourism guide to Ohio tourist attractions and Ohio vacation destinations in Cleveland, Columbus, Cincinnati and all Ohio featuring Ohio travel information on festivals and events, tours, museums, arts, restaurants, lodging, wineries, parks, historic sites, outdoor activities, recreation and leisure activities and entertainment coupons, discounts and other travel deals along Ohio's roads less traveled.